shayan10/stock-sense/README.md

 ## Overview

-StockSense is an application that allows users to integrate their investment accounts and track their portfolio performance in real-time.
-Some of the key features include:
+Users often have their investments spread across numerous their brokerage, 401k, Roth IRA, and other retirement accounts.
+It can be tedious to keep track of these investments and get a comprehensive view of their market performance.
+I wanted to use my skills in designing REST APIs and API integration to build a robust and secure application which allows users to keep track of their holdings across all their accounts.
+Here are some of the key features include:

 - **Plaid Link Integration:** The application uses the Plaid Link API for secure authentication and retrieval of user's financial holdings, including details such as ticker symbols, quantities, and cost basis.